n1klasD/katacoda-scenarios/Datawarehouse/step3.md

 A better approach would be to add a JSON column _details_ where we specify our own structure and only include the attributes that we need.
 This adds way more flexibility to our system.

-For a *book* this JSON document could look like this:
+For a *book*, this JSON document could look like this:

 ```json
 {